ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-5-2.md

 Establishing clear goals and objectives is crucial for effective planning and execution of long-term goals.
 By applying critical thinking strategies to goal-setting, individuals can ensure that their goals are specific, measurable, achievable, relevant, and time-bound.
 Through a well-defined goal-setting process and proactive monitoring, individuals can navigate challenges, make informed decisions, and ultimately achieve their desired outcomes.

-*Suggested reading: "Drive: The Surprising Truth About What Motivates Us" by Daniel H. Pink.*